 Greek yogurt is typically a healthier choice for humans than regular yogurt.
 Due to the way it’s strained, it contains less lactose—which means less sugar—and also has a higher amount of protein.
 Some dogs crave the slightly soured taste and dog popsicle recipes often use Greek yogurt as a primary ingredient.
 But is it healthy for them?
 Typically, dogs can eat plain Greek yogurt in moderation.
 However, if lactose intolerance is an issue, you should probably find them an alternative snack.

-What is Greek Yogurt?
+What Is Greek Yogurt?

-Is Greek Yogurt Good for My Dog?
+Is Greek Yogurt Safe for Dogs?

 Plain Greek yogurt is generally safe for dogs in moderation as long as they don’t experience digestive upset related to dairy.
 Avoid flavored or sweetened yogurt of any kind.
 Sugar leads to obesity, which can cause life-threatening illnesses, and artificial sweeteners are even worse.
 Xylitol is the most notorious artificial sweetener that can cause deadly seizures in dogs.
 Added ingredients may pose a choking hazard or may even be poisonous, such as chocolate or coffee.
 Always read the ingredients label to determine whether you truly have plain yogurt with no added ingredients.

 Dogs that struggle with extra body weight may need a fat-free Greek yogurt, or alternative snack due to the calories and fat content.
 If you have any concerns, call your vet before feeding them any new treat or making dietary changes.